HimanshuBhosale25/AI-Insightful-Quiz-Analytics/README.md

 - **Score Range Distribution**: Visualizes the distribution of scores in various ranges (e.g., Poor, Average, Good, Excellent).

 ### Visualizations:

 - **Score Progression Chart**: Line chart showing the evolution of scores across different topics.

 - **Score Distribution**: Bar chart showing average scores per topic.

 - **Score Trend Over Time**: Line chart showing the average score trend over submission times.

+- **Score Range Distribution**: Pie chart showing the distribution of scores across different ranges.

+- **Score Improvement Over Time**: Scatter plot showing the improvement of scores over time for individual students.

 - **Mistake Correction Heatmap**: Heatmap that displays patterns of mistake correction across quizzes and attempts.

 ### AI-Generated Teacher Feedback:
-Using the **OpenAI GPT-4 model**, the system generates natural, motivational feedback based on the data.
-The AI analyzes performance gaps, trends, and areas of strength, and generates feedback such as:
+Using the **OpenAI GPT-4o-mini model**, the system generates natural, motivational feedback based on the data.
+The AI analyzes performance gaps, trends, and areas of strength, and generates feedbacks.
-- **"Your score in Physics is showing a consistent upward trend!"**
-- **"You could benefit from focusing more on Chemistry."**
-- **"Great job on the last quiz!
-Keep it up, and you’ll see even more improvement!"**

 This AI-driven feedback is personalized for each student based on their performance, making the learning experience more engaging and effective.

 ## Screenshots 📸